How Much Money Do You Need to Move to Spain from Mexico?

 Processing Time: How Long Before You Land

 In Mexico (document preparation): 4 to 8 weeks for most applicants, assuming no major delays in obtaining federal criminal records, degree apostilles, or health insurance certificates.
 The SEGOB apostille takes about 4 business days per document.
-Request documents sequentially and in the right order (federal criminal record last, given its 90-day validity).
+Request documents sequentially and in the right order (federal criminal record last, given its typical 90-day-for-visa-purpose freshness window).

 Consulate appointment wait time: In Mexico City (CDMX, via BLS International), appointment availability varies significantly throughout the year.
 Peak periods (January–March and September–October) can show 4–8 week waits.
 Off-peak (November–December) may offer appointments within 2–3 weeks.
 Guadalajara and Monterrey consulates typically have shorter wait times than CDMX.